-It’s that time of year when the days start getting a bit longer, and we dare to think of warmer weather ahead.
-We begin to think about summer plans and maybe even dream of a vacation property, perhaps an island in the The Archipelago of Southern Georgian Bay where you’ll have instant access to water sports and sun-soaked afternoons enjoying the views with family and friends.
+It’s that time of year when the days start getting longer, and we think about the warm weather ahead.
+We may dream of a vacation property, perhaps an island in the The Archipelago of Southern Georgian Bay where you’ll have instant access to water sports and sun-soaked afternoons enjoying the views with family and friends.

 Georgian Bay is sometimes referred to as the sixth Great Lake, being one of the world’s largest bodies of freshwater.
 It also boasts the largest freshwater archipelago in the world.
 The Georgian Bay Islands in the Township of the Archipelago (Pointe Au Baril to Cognashene) offer breathtaking views, privacy, and a feeling of being close to nature that is unique.